 It is your responsibility to ensure your written notice is received before the deadline.
 The seller must refund your deposit payment within 14 days, but may keep 0.25% of the purchase price as compensation for the cancelled contract.

 Step 3: Conveyancing

-Try to line up a conveyancing solicitor before you sign the contract to purchase your new home.
-This will also give you time to select a conveyancing solicitor with a good track record, and with whom you feel comfortable with.
+Try to line up a professional conveyancer before you sign the contract to purchase your new home.
+This will also give you time to select a conveyancing solicitor with a good track record and with whom you feel comfortable.

 In addition, you’ll get a clear idea of how much does conveyancing cost in Qld and can factor those costs into your budget.

 The first and most important task your conveyancing solicitor will perform is a title search to verify whether:

 the vendor is the legal owner of the property to be sold